When you’re awake and present, it’s clear to see what your postpartum doula is doing.

-Sometimes just knowing that I’m in the house allows new moms to relax enough to take a shower and crawl into bed for a delicious nap.
-They know that if their baby stirs, I’ll be there to take care of him or her until the next feeding.
+Sometimes just knowing that I’m in the house allows new parents to relax enough to take a shower and crawl into bed for a delicious nap.
+They know that if their baby stirs, I’ll be there to take care of them until the next feeding.

 While you and your baby are getting the sleep you so desperately need, I’m making life a little easier for you.
 I may be…

-Organizing or tidying baby’s room (if baby is sleeping in mom’s room)
+- Organizing or tidying baby’s room (if baby is sleeping in their parent's room)

 And when I’m not at work in your house, I can be found completing my required Continuing Education Units (CEUs) in order to maintain my doula certification.
 Some certifying agencies, like DONA, require 18 hours of CEUs every three years.
 I may be attending a seminar or conference; reviewing the latest research or presenting a talk.
 I may be refreshing my infant CPR skills to stay sharp and keep my certification current.
 I may be networking in my community and yours so I can refer my clients to people I know and trust.

 Postpartum doulas support new parents when they bring their baby home and need emotional support and hands-on help.
 Whether a client is awake or asleep, postpartum doulas are working hard to serve the specific needs of a family.
 What would you like your postpartum doula to do for you?